WHAT IS SOMATIC EXPERIENCING®?

 - Marv Tuttle, Interim Executive Director

-- Sonja Cole, Director of Programs and Conferences
+- Sonja Cole, Managing Director of Professional and Community Development

 - Amie Leigh, Director of Public Health Initiatives

 In 1972, in his “tree house” in Berkeley, California, Dr. Peter Levine held the first class on his therapeutic concept of Somatic Experiencing.
 Since then, more than 120,000 professionals in the healing profession have taken SE professional training worldwide.

 Trauma can be overcome —that’s why we’re focused on helping the helpers.
 At the Somatic Experiencing Institute, students no longer meet in a tree house.
 Around the world —six continents to be exact —professionals participate in our robust and comprehensive training in person and on-line.